 I am a self-described kettlebell nerd.
-One of the ongoing jokes when I teach seminars is if you come to me with an orthopedic issue, I will tell you to do a Turkish get-up (TGU).
+One of the ongoing jokes, when I teach seminars, is if you come to me with an orthopedic issue, I will tell you to do a get-up.
 There is truth behind every joke, though.

 The evaluation process when looking at the shoulder begins with pressing the kettlebell into the start position.
 I am looking to see if in a stable mid-range pressing position you create a strong externally rotated shoulder (your hand is in a position like you would swing a hammer) with the lat contracted and the shoulder packed.

 Errors here tell me you do not have a fundamental understanding of creating a stable shoulder position in mid-range flexion.
 We must first teach you the stable position for the shoulder in this shape before we begin to roll and move.
 Your ability to create this externally rotated position in flexion is paramount to shoulder health and proper mechanics.

 See this video clip from a recent SFG Certification discussing the shoulder position:

 Pressurizing and creating a stable trunk to keep your shoulders and pelvis connected as you roll to your elbow is the second part of the evaluation.
 Faults in the initial roll, either the leg coming off the ground or you allowing the kettlebell to change position in your hand are the next things I look for.

 An issue with either tells me there is a fundamental problem with your ability to stabilize your spine and trunk.
 If you have a fault in primary stability of your spine, we will never fix the problem with your shoulder.
 There is a reason why, when I deal with an athlete with shoulder dysfunction, we spend so much time on these first two pieces of the get-up.
 It allows them to get the feel for creating a stable shoulder and trunk without making them take the kettlebell all the way overhead and without making the move too complicated.